Classic Banana Pudding With Flambéed Bananas

 -

-Remove from heat and whisk in butter, vanilla extract, and banana extract until glossy.
+Remove from the heat, then whisk in the butter, vanilla extract, and banana extract until fully combined.

 -